ayrton-sf/auto-test-docs/README.md

 ## ⚙️ Configuration

 - **`LLM_MODEL`**
-  One of the LLMs listed in models.ts.
+  One of the LLMs listed in `models.ts`.
 - **`API_KEY`**
   Anthropic or OpenAI API Key.
 - **`INPUT_DIR`**